Install Python on Windows With Virtual EnvironmentsJanne Kemppainen |

 To fix this error you need to set the execution policy to allow scripts.
-Open a new PowerShell window with “run as administrator” and enable scripts with the command:
+Open a new PowerShell window with “run as administrator” and use one of these two commands:

-This is the description from the Microsoft documentation page:
+These are the descriptions from the Microsoft documentation page:

 Unrestricted.
 Loads all configuration files and runs all scripts.
 If you run an unsigned script that was downloaded from the Internet, you are prompted for permission before it runs.
 The default execution policy for non-Windows computers and cannot be changed.

 Now you should be able to activate the virtual environment without errors.

 That's the quick and easy way to install Python for Windows.